 "For over 15 years, we spent over a million naira printing exam papers.
 Most tech providers offered only subscription-based models.
 Since adopting School-Ease, our CBT exams are fully online, printing costs have dropped drastically, work is easier, and we don't pay monthly or annual subscription fees."

 Every deployment includes a defined post-launch support period during which our team remains available to address issues and ensure the system is performing as specified.
-Following this period, your institution operates the system independently.
-Extended support arrangements can be discussed separately if required.

 School Ease is purpose-built for mid-sized private primary and secondary schools in Nigeria with 300 to 1,200+ students.
-Our systems are configured specifically for the operational structures common to this segment — multi-arm classes, term-based calendars, and Nigerian private school administrative workflows.

 The consultation is the first step.
 No technical knowledge required, just a clear interest in moving your school from subscription dependency to institutional ownership.

 Reach out via email, WhatsApp, or the consultation request form below.
-No technical knowledge is required.
-We handle the complexity so you can focus on the strategic decision.

 Both routes lead to the same outcome — a structured consultation with the School Ease team at a time convenient for your leadership.

 Consultations are scheduled by appointment only.
 We respond to all enquiries within one business day.
-Limited institutional slots are available per academic term, early enquiries are prioritised in the deployment schedule.

 Complete the form below and we will reach out to schedule your institutional consultation.
-All fields marked with an asterisk are required.

 Upon approval of the deployment plan, your school is confirmed in the term's schedule and the six-week implementation process begins.